 - Understand your business model and your brand

 - Terminal business goal of your brand

 Before you jump to define a gamut of wonderful ideas, stop and ponder about who is your target audience – think about the existing as well as potential customers.
 Analyze your company’s sales records.
-First figure out who is actually buying your products.
-Are these the people you intend to sell your products to or are there accidental buyers as well?
+First, figure out who is actually buying your products.
+Are these the people you intend to sell your products to, or are there accidental buyers as well?
 Once you have a crystal-clear view of your customers, figure out what their needs are.
-What do your customers search over the internet?
+What do your customers search for over the internet?
 Do they look for information related to your brand?
 Can you provide quality information to them related to their search?